wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-apache-spark-ipython-notebook-machine-learning.md

 ##<a name="app"></a>Write a machine learning application using Spark MLlib

-1. From the [Azure Preview Portal](https://manage.windowsazure.cn/), from the startboard, click the tile for your Spark cluster (if you pinned it to the startboard).
+1. From the [Azure Management Portal](https://manage.windowsazure.cn/), from the startboard, click the tile for your Spark cluster (if you pinned it to the startboard).
 You can also navigate to your cluster under **Browse All** > **HDInsight Clusters**.

 2. From the Spark cluster blade, click **Quick Links**, and then from the **Cluster Dashboard** blade, click **Jupyter Notebook**.
 If prompted, enter the admin credentials for the cluster.